vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 392-394 (from Bhav.).
 Mahāphala-saptami~When on Sunday there is 7th tithi and

-Revati-nakṣatra worship Durgā with Asoka buds and eat the latter; PC 105.
+Revati-nakṣatra worship Durgā with Aśoka buds and eat the latter; PC 105.

 List of vratus